andrewtaiye/pokedex/README.md

 The Pokédex is a web application where you can browse the extensive catalogue of Pokémon and view various details of each of them.
 Navigate through Generation I and gather insight to your favourite Pokémon.

-This project was created in React.JS, utilising ChartJS as a visual library and Firebase Realtime Database on the back-end.
+This project was created in React.JS, utilising ChartJS as a visual library and Firebase Realtime Database as the back-end.
 Calls to the Firebase Realtime Database are made using the REST APIs provided by Firebase.
 As an academic exercise, reusable portions of the application are stored as generic components that accept different parameters required by the implementation.
 CSS is delivered as global instruction sets and localised modules.

 Inspiration for this project is drawn from [the official Pokédex website in Singapore](https://sg.portal-pokemon.com/play/pokedex).